Our Focus on Your Mental Health & Wellbeing

 WELLBEING, EMOTIONAL & BEHAVIOUR (WEB)

-Children who are identified as needing extra support, whether it be short term, long term or just to catch up occasionally, meet with Mrs Dunn during the school day.
-Through different activities they are encouraged to discuss their feelings / moods / worries / life inside or out of school – Mrs Dunn works with these children, sets them challenges and provides an adult for them to go to at any time.
+Children who are identified as needing extra support, whether it be short term, long term or just to catch up occasionally, meet with Mrs Coling during the school day.
+Through different activities they are encouraged to discuss their feelings / moods / worries / life inside or out of school – Mrs Coling works with these children, sets them challenges and provides an adult for them to go to at any time.
 Relationships are developed and these will be long lasting throughout their time at St Gregory’s.

 Using Animals for Support